-While hardware systems are affected by pollution, weather or atmosphere, software systems often have dependencies within their working environment.
-The software will eventually lose its value if it does not undergo a maintenance task.
+Software maintenance will be needed periodically as hardware systems are affected by pollution, weather, and atmospheric conditions.
+Since software systems often have dependencies within their working environment, the software will eventually lose its value if it does not undergo a maintenance task.

 Here are a few examples that can cause a software system to lose its value:

 - A website that validates authentic users using Google authentication stops working because Google modifies its authentication protocol.

 - An instant messaging application becomes obsolete when a competitor releases a better messaging application.